+44 (0) 207 8227325

 He acted for HM Treasury in relation to claims in the Administrative Court (both dismissed after permission hearings) that

-“He is quite simply stunning in his ability to know exactly what the good point is in a mass of detail”Chambers UK, 2017
+“He is quite simply stunning in his ability to know exactly what the good point is in a mass of detail”Chambers and Partners, 2017

 VAT registration number: 446932721